GiggInnovations/gigg-knowledge-base/gpt_challengesettings.md

 ## Reports

-- Exports are available for
+- Exports are available for:
   - Voters
   - Stats
   - Entrants